 SO COME ON IN ALREADY!

 The exterior of our house was something that drew us to this home.
-It sits up on a little hill, and driving toward it we just thought, “Whoa”…this house looks so grand.
+It sits on top of a little hill and driving toward it we just thought, “Whoa”…this house looks so grand.
 A famous philosopher once said, “it ain’t fiction, just a natural fact…we come together cuz opposites attract.”
 I believe that was Dr. Paula Abdul.